 Absolutely no way!

-The reason they’re charging $17 is because its low enough for you to think “I’ll just try it out”, and it’s also low enough for you to not bother messing about trying to get a refund when you find out it doesn’t really work.
+The reason they’re charging $17 is that it’s low enough for you to think “I’ll just try it out”, and it’s also low enough for you to not bother messing about trying to get a refund when you find out it doesn’t really work.

 If the guys behind the whole thing can just get a mere 1,000 people each month to “try the program out” they’ll be raking in $17,000… And that’s not even taking into account all the upsells inside.